 In cities, it is not always easy to find something within walking distance of the city centre, but it should offer easy access to a metro or underground station.

-Most B&B listings give you a detailed picture of the location, information on the sights and attractions that are nearby and directions on how to get there.
+Most B&B, hotel and inn listings give you a detailed picture of the location, information on the sights and attractions that are nearby and directions on how to get there.

 When you book a hotel, there are always additional charges: parking, Wi-Fi, breakfast, tips, etc. However, at a bed and breakfast, your on-site parking, Wi-Fi access and homemade breakfasts are complimentary.
 And whether you want to tip for additional favours provided by your hosts is completely up to you, however it’s not expected.

 And, if you book directly with your bed and breakfast hosts, you may be offered a lower rate than you might be charged through an online booking system, some of which charge hefty commissions.
 For instance, here at Globetrotters B&B, we gladly share some of those savings with our guests by offering a nightly discount to those who book directly with us or through our website at globetrottersbb.ca (just click on Availability).
 And, a three-night or more stay will also earn you additional savings.

 TripAdvisor and booking.com post reviews on various properties.
 It’s always wise to check those reviews but only take whatever is relevant to you.

 Every property comes with its own ratings and tons of feedback, which, at times, can be highly confusing.
 While a room may be reported to be very small by some reviewers, it may also come with a private ensuite bathroom, which might be more important to you.
 Or, it might be on the main floor, which is an advantage if you can’t handle stairs or have difficulty walking.